frmb14/Language/README.md

     return $language;
 });
 ```
-Then you're ready to being.
+Then you're ready to begin.

 #### Basics
 ##### Configuration